 Brain Camps are open to everyone involved in teaching neuroscience in psychiatry.
 After taking part, participants feel more up-to-date on neuroscience and more confident in their ability to teach neuroscience effectively.

 Where are Brain Camps held?

-Brain Camps have taken place in London, Birmingham and Manchester.
-In 2019, Brain Camp will reach Leeds and Belfast.
+Brain Camps have taken place in London, Birmingham, Manchester, Leeds and Belfast.